• Skip to primary navigation

 Notes

-• Store cooled garlic confit, in an airtight container, in the refrigerator and use within 2 weeks.
+• Store cooled garlic confit in an airtight container in the refrigerator for up to 2 weeks.
 It cannot be kept at room temperature.

 • When possible, buy local and organic garlic.